 ssh-keygen -t rsa -b 4096

-Then, copy the public key to the remote server using the following command:
+Then, transfer your public key to the remote server:

 ssh-copy-id user@remote_server